vickicello/booking-app-go/notes.md

 * a struct is similar to a class in OOP
 * initializing a struct is similar to initializing a map: `var myStruct = make([]MyStruct, 0)`
 * syntax is cleaner than maps

+## concurency and goroutines

+* use the keyword `go` to create a new goroutine and implement concurrency